For more on my philosophy on Evil, here are some articles:

 What if some people just don't care at all about morality, about anything that is considered "good," "noble," and "respectable"?
 Maybe these people are the evilest of all, especially when they pretend they do, and raise no suspicion as a result.
 Maybe those who lack any remorse or compassion for another living being, human or otherwise, and would not care if this being will die, are those who are "worthy" of being called "true evil."

-It is difficult for me to determine, for some reason, the fact that the numbers in my analytics are real people, even though I know they are.
-I must make sure that I won't become a disposer, if I want to avoid evil; to realize that people are more than numbers, and that they deserve respect and tolerance too.
+It is difficult for me to determine, for some reason, the fact that the numbers in my analytics are real people, even though I know they are and being very mindful, in a Shinto-ish manner, can definitely help.
+I must make sure that I won't become a disposer, so easily, if I want to avoid evil.
+It's important to realize that people are more than numbers, and that they deserve respect and tolerance too.
 Evil, while tempting, isn't a good idea.
 No pun intended.

 What do you think?
 What is true evil?